 - Preheat oven to 400 degrees.
+Roughly chop the almonds.
 Place quinoa flakes and almonds on a lined cookie sheet and cook for 10 minutes, string occasionally.
 Reduce oven to 325.

 - Line a 8 x 8 baking dish with parchment paper and coat the paper with oil.
 (Make sure the paper extends over the sides.)